On $e$-cuspidal pairs of finite groups of exceptional Lie Type: relevant -cuspidal pairs

 Note that these groups do not have semisimple elements of even order.
 Furthermore, note that the Mackey Formula holds for $e=1$ regardless of $q$ since $1$-split Levi subgroups are contained in $F$-stable parabolic subgroups.
 In this case, Lusztig induction is just ordinary Harish-Chandra induction.
 Consequently, the proofs of the previous section still hold for $e=1$ for these groups.

-\begin{prop} The assertion of the Theorems \ref{e-cuspidal pairs E6 good l}, \ref{e-cuspidal pairs $E_7$ good l} and \ref{e-cuspidal pairs $E_8$ good l} are still valid when $q=2$. \end{prop}
+\begin{prop} The assertion of the Theorems \ref{e-cuspidal pairs E6 good l} and \ref{e-cuspidal pairs $E_8$ good l} are still valid when $q=2$. \end{prop}

-\begin{proof} The only thing missing was to check that generalized $e$-Harish-Chandra theory holds in every case of the corresponding tables. \\ \textit{$^2\!E_6(2)$}: In this case it remains to check the conjecture for the blocks corresponding to centralizers of type $A_2^3$ and $D_4$.
+\begin{proof} The only thing missing was to check that generalized $e$-Harish-Chandra theory holds in every case of the corresponding tables. \\ \textit{$^2\!E_6(2)$}: Since every semisimple element in $^2\!E_6(2)$ has odd order, the only centralizer types that occur are $A_2^3$ and $D_4$.
+Further, recall that the $e$-cuspidal pairs of $^2\!E_6(2)$ are the Ennola duals of the ones of $E_6(2)$.
 Let $(L, \lambda)$ be an $e$-cuspidal pair for a semisimple, quasi-isolated element with centralizer of type $A_2^3$.
 From the tables it follows that either $L=G$ or that $\lambda$ is uniform.
 Hence the decomposition of $R_L^G(\lambda)$ can be determined without using the Mackey formula, so the proof of Theorem \ref{e-cuspidal pairs E6 good l} still works.

 Now, let $(L, \lambda)$ be an $e$-cuspidal pair corresponding to a quasi-isolated element $s \in G^{*F}$ with $C_{G^*}(s)^F=\Phi_2^2.D_4(2)^3.3$.
 If $e=2$ there are two 2-cuspidal pairs $(L_1,\lambda_1)=(\Phi_2^6,1)$ and $(L_2, \lambda_2)=(\Phi_2^2.D_4(2),(02,13))$.
 Since $\lambda_1$ is uniform, we can decompose $R_{L_1}^G(\lambda_1)$ without using the Mackey formula.
 For the second pair we use the following argument.
 We observe that $\pi_{uni}(R_{L_2}^G(\lambda_2)) \in \frac{1}{4} \mathbb{Z}\mathcal{E}(G^F,s)$.
 Since $R_{L_2}^G(\lambda_2) \in \mathbb{Z}\mathcal{E}(G^F,s)$ is a generalized character, there exists an element $\gamma \in \mathbb{Q}\mathcal{E}(G^F,s)$ which is orthogonal to the space of uniform class functions of $G^F$, such that $ \pi_{uni}(R_{L_2}^G(\lambda_2))+ \gamma \in \mathbb{Z}\mathcal{E}(G^F,s)$.
 Furthermore, we know that $R_{L_1}^G(\lambda_1)$ and $R_{L_2}^G(\lambda_2)$ do not have any irreducible constituents in common because their constituents lie in different blocks by Theorem \ref{blocks good l} (a).
 In this particular case this already determines the constituents of $\gamma$.
 Without knowing the norm of $R_{L_2}^G(\lambda_2)$, we are unfortunately not able to determine the multiplicities of the individual constituents.
 However, it is enough for our purposes to know the constituents.